application architecture

 Content Processing Pipeline in Netflix Architecture

-The Netflix content processing pipeline is a systematic approach for handling digital assets that are provided by partners in content and fulfillment.
+The Netflix content processing pipeline is a systematic approach for handling digital assets that partners in content and fulfillment provide.
 The three main phases are ingestion, transcoding, and packaging.

 Ingestion: Source files, such as audio, timed text, or video, are thoroughly examined for accuracy and compliance throughout the ingestion stage.
-These verifications include semantic signal domain inspections, file format validation, decodability of compressed bitstreams, compliance with Netflix delivery criteria, and the integrity of data transfer.
+These verifications include semantic signal domain inspections, file format validation, decodability of compressed bitstreams, compliance with Netflix delivery criteria, and data transfer integrity.

 Transcoding and Packaging: The sources go through transcoding to produce output elementary streams when they make it beyond the ingestion stage.
 After that, these streams are encrypted and placed in distribution-ready streamable containers.